Kevin2599/article-geo2017/README.md

-# An open-source 1D electromagnetic modeler in Python: empymod
+# An open-source full 3D electromagnetic modeler for 1D VTI media in Python: empymod

 ## Manuscript for Geophysics paper